abinit/abinit/doc/tutorial/eph.md

 [[ngkpt]]) is much too low.
 Electron-phonon calculations require a very precise determination of the Fermi surface of the metal.
 This implies a very dense k-point mesh, and the convergence of the grid must be checked.
-In our case, for Al, we will use a (non-shifted) 4x4x4 k-point grid, but a converged calculation needs more than 16x16x16 points.
+In our case, for Al, we will use a (non-shifted) 6x6x6 k-point grid, but a converged calculation needs more than 16x16x16 points.
 This will be re-considered in section 5.
-The q-point grid will be 2x2x2.
+The q-point grid will be 2x2x2, and is selected by the [[ngqpt]], [[qshift]], [[nqshift]], and [[qptopt]] variables.
 It must be a sub-grid of the full k-point grid, and must contain the Γ point.
+For the phonon and GKK datasets, the q-point is selected by the variable [[iqpt]]: this guarantees that there are no errors in transcription of q coordinates, and simplifies workflows.
+The only unknown ahead of time is the total number of q (and hence datasets) in the irreducible wedge.
+One way to check this is to set iqpt to a very large value: the error message gives you the size of the irreducible set.

 The value of [[acell]] is fixed to a rounded value from experiment.
 It, too, should be converged to get physical results (see [Tutorial 3](base3)).

-Note that the value of 1.0E-14 for [[tolwfr]] is tight, and should be even lower (down to 1.0E-20 or even 1.0E-22).
+Note that the value of 1.0E-14 for [[tolwfr]] is tight, and should be even lower (down to 1.0E-20 or even 1.0E-22) for accurate results.
 This is because the wavefunctions will be used later explicitly in the matrix elements for ANADDB, as opposed to only energy values or densities, which are averages of the wavefunctions and eigenenergies over k-points and bands.
 Electron-phonon quantities are delicate